FatemaAlalawi/-Decoding-Flights-Disruption/README.md

    - Upgrade regional airport resources
    - Optimize arrival sequencing
    - Reduce taxiway congestion

-## 🚀 How to Use
-1. Open `Flight_Disruption_Analysis.pbix` in Power BI Desktop
-2. Refresh data connection if needed
-3. Use interactive filters to explore specific airlines, time periods, or routes
-4. Hover over visuals for detailed tooltips and insights

 ## 📋 Requirements
 - Power BI Desktop